 To request a seminar in your city, please contact us here.

-The Annual Symposium brings leading industry and academic experts together to present and discuss PPM theory, research and application in a full day session.
+The Annual Symposium brings leading industry and academic experts together to present and discuss PPM theory, research and application.

 Over the past 5 years, PPI has partnered with the Center for Integrated Facility Engineering at Stanford University to create curriculum about Virtual Design and Construction, which includes Project Production Management (PPM) as a discipline.
 Since its inception in 2008, this content has been taught to over 1,000 industry practitioners through the Stanford VDC Certificate Program.